kisanms/Live_Tracker/README.md

 - **Feb 24**
    - Image is now compressed
    - Both manager and employee can share there images now
+   - manager can now see the images employee under him/her.(in gallery form)

 ## 🎉 Features Implementation
 ### Admin Dashboard